 Undeniably, Stowe is a spectacular ski and snowboard destination.
 But non-skiers can still enjoy a winter holiday there.
 I’ve been visiting Stowe since 1984 and can vouch for activities beyond Mt.
 Mansfield’s double-black diamonds.
 Back then, I was a reluctant skier, only caring about cute ski outfits and hot ski instructors.
 The actual skiing part was a low priority.

-If you are your family’s most reluctant skier, allow me to acquaint you with Stowe’s other winter charms.
+If you are your family’s most reluctant skier, let me acquaint you with Stowe’s other winter charms.
 There’s more to this Vermont village than meets the eye.

 Why Stowe?